310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% img /img/es/eventstory/sweethalloween/disharmony2_2.jpg %}

 {% bubble Madara %}
-Hahaha!
-How peaceful!
-You’re getting along with a junior — I didn’t expect that!
-How fortunate of you, Kanata-san~♪
+Hahaha! *How peaceful!* You’re getting along with a junior — I didn’t expect that!
+How fortunate for youuu, Kanata-san~♪
 {% endbubble %}

 {% bubble Kanata %}
-ughh… rogue, i have told you before *not* to come near the [fountain].
+uueeh… rogue, i have told you before *not* to come near the [fountain].

-the [running grounds] is your territory [ground], but the [fountain] is my territorial [sea].
+the [running grounds] is your territory [ground], and the [fountain] is my territorial [sea].
 {% endbubble %}

 {% bubble Madara %}
-I don’t remember ever agreeing to something like that.
-If I couldn’t come over to this side, I wouldn’t be able to reach the shoe rack or the school gate!
+I don’t remember eeever agreeing to something like that, though?
+If I couldn’t come over to this side, I wouldn’t be able to reach the shoe rack ooor the school gate!
 I wouldn’t be able to go home!
 {% endbubble %}

 {% bubble Kanata %}
 then take a [detour] and go *all* the way around to avoid the [fountain].

-anyway, *you* would not get [injured] even if you were [barefoot], so you do not need to go all the way around just to change [shoes].
+anyway, *you* would not get [injured] even if you were [barefoot], so you would not need to go all the way around just to change your [shoes].
 {% endbubble %}

 {% bubble Shinobu %}